naqeebghazi/darey.lampstack/README.md

 ![Image](https://github.com/naqeebghazi/darey.lampstack/blob/main/images/apache2sitesavailableconf.png?raw=true)

 With this VirtualHost configuration, we’re telling Apache to serve projectlamp using /var/www/projectlampl as its web root directory.

-If you would like to test Apache without a domain name, you can remove or comment out the options ServerName and ServerAlias by adding a # character in the beginning of each option’s lines.
-Adding the # character there will tell the program to skip processing the instructions on those lines.
+### Enable the Virtual host

 You can now use a2ensite command to enable the new virtual host: